Entanglement-assisted quantum feedback control: Introduction

-In this paper, for the purpose of evaluating the performance of the entanglement-assisted feedback control, we conduct a case study in the following setup.
-We consider a general linear quantum system such as an optical cavity and a large atomic ensemble \cite{BachorBook,James2008,Yamamoto2014}, in which case the filter is simplified to the quantum Kalman filter \cite{Doherty1999a}.
-The input is given by an optical entangled state generated by combining a squeezed field and a coherent field \cite{Furusawa2011}.
-The control goal is to minimize a quadratic-type cost function.
-That is, we consider the quantum Linear Quadratic Gaussian (LQG) optimal control problem; fortunately, we can analytically solve this problem by almost the same way as in the classical case \cite{Doherty1999b,Belavkin2008}.
-A clear advantage of this formulation is that a strict lower bound of the cost, which is achievable by employing the so-called {\it cheap control} \cite{Seron}, is represented by a function of only the estimation error.
-Hence the ultimate achievable limit of the LQG control cost can be evaluated by only examining the filter.
+In this paper, we consider the setup illustrated in Fig.~2.
+The system to be controlled is a general linear quantum system such as an optical amplifier and an opto-mechanical oscillator \cite{BachorBook,James2008,Nurdin 2009,Hamerly 2012,Yamamoto2014,Yamamoto2016}.
+The probe input is given by an optical entangled state generated by combining a squeezed field and a coherent field \cite{Furusawa2011} at a beam splitter; one portion of this entangled field couples to the system while the other portion does not, as in the scheme shown in Fig.~1 (b), and then the combined output field is continuously measured by Homodyne detectors.
+Finally, based on the measurement signal, we construct the quantum filter and then apply a feedback control to the system.
+The point of this setting is that the system state is always Gaussian, and as a result the quantum filter is simplified to the {\it quantum Kalman filter} \cite{Doherty1999a}, which enables us to compute the exact real-time estimate of the system variables.
+Furthermore, in this paper, we consider the quantum {\it Linear Quadratic Gaussian (LQG)} optimal control problem, meaning that the control goal is to minimize a quadratic-type cost function.
+Fortunately, again thanks to the Gaussianity of the system state, this problem can be analytically solved by almost the same way as in the classical case \cite{Doherty1999b,Belavkin2008}.
+An important fact in this formulation is that a strict lower bound of the cost, which is ideally achievable by employing the so-called {\it cheap control} \cite{Sivan,Seron Book,Seron}, is represented by a function of only the estimation error.
+Therefore this ultimate limit of the LQG control cost has the meaning of SQL, when the input is given by a coherent or a vacuum field.

-Here we describe two important features of the proposed control configuration.
-First, we explicitly take into account the amount of usable energy for generating the input field; this allows us to compare the performance of the entanglement-assisted feedback control scheme to that of the standard method with a non-entangled input state yet having the same amount of energy.
-Second, the model contains an optical loss in the system's output channel.
-In fact, for some systems such as a super-conductivity circuit, the system's output field can easily get diminished along the output waveguide before arriving at the detector.

-Based on the above-mentioned formulation, we examine a numerical simulation.
-The system is a nano-mechanical oscillator \cite{Hopkins,Genes,Milburn,Hamerly,Hofer 2015}, which is cast as an important platform demonstrating several quantum information processing.
-For those purposes it is necessary to reduce (i.e. {\it cool}) the energy of the oscillator toward its motional ground state.
-In fact we demonstrate that the entanglement-assisted feedback control has effectiveness in this cooling problem, particularly when the system's output field is lossy.